sreejita92/website/_posts/project/2015-08-30-kinect-project.markdown

 website:
 ---
 ####Kinect Project
 This project is exploring applications Microsoft Kinect can be used for.
-Contact Brandon Dotson at the e-mail address on the right for more info.
+Contact Brandon Dotson for more info.